Pekaway/VAN_PI/README.md

 Here you can flash your ESPs with our preconfigured software [pekawayMOTA](https://github.com/Pekaway/VAN_PI/wiki/pekawaymota) .

-[ONLINE FLASHER](https://flashesp.pekaway.de) - connect your ESP via USB to your computer and use Google Chrome to flash the device using the online flasher.
+[Online flasher](https://flashesp.pekaway.de) - connect your ESP via USB to your computer and use Google Chrome to flash the device using the online flasher.

 Onboard Flasher - You'll find it in the webinterface of the VanPi OS, go to config > system > flashtool.
 It'll start a different set of flows which will allow you to flash your ESP device when it is connected directly to the Raspberry Pi.